bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ### Accessing Items in an Array

 We can access an item at anytime in an array, we just need to call the item by its position in the array.
 Items are given a numerical position (index) according to where it is in the array, in order.
-An array's numerical order ALWAYS starts at 0, so the first item is in the 0 index, the second, in the 1 index, the third in the 2, and so on (this can be tricky at first, but jsut remember arrays always start at 0).
+An array's numerical order ALWAYS starts at 0, so the first item is in the 0 index, the second in the 1 index, the third in the 2, and so on (this can be tricky at first, but juslet ar rt remember arrays always start at 0).

 ```javascript
     let studentsNames = ["Dan", "Maria", "Sara", "Raj"];